filecoin-project/FIPs/FIPS/fip-improved-event-syscall-api.md

 ## Backwards Compatibility

 This FIP is consensus breaking, but should have no other impact on backwards compatibility.

+Although this proposal restricts the number of entries accepted (from 256 to 255) and the key size (from 32 to 31) it will not have any compatibility issues with current EVM runtime as it produces events with maximum 5 entries and 5 keys.

 ## Test Cases